Northern Territory Legislative Assembly: History

 The 2016 election saw a landslide CLP defeat which brought Labor to power led by Chief Minister Michael Gunner.
 The position of Speaker of the Northern Territory Legislative Assembly was held by CLP-turned-independent MP Kezia Purick from 23 October 2012.
 Despite Labor's massive majority following the 2016 election, the incoming Labor government re-appointed Purick as Speaker.
 Following an ICAC investigation into allegations Kezia Purick had engaged in corrupt conduct, she resigned, and the role was filled by Chansey Paech on 23 June 2020.
 Following the 2020 election, Paech resigned in September 2020 to serve as a minister in Gunner's cabinet, and Ngaree Ah Kit was acting speaker for a month until her substantive election on 20 October 2020.

-Chan Contemporary Artspace

-Chan Contemporary Artspace is an exhibition gallery located in Darwin, Northern Territory, Australia.
-It is located in a former administrative building and home of the Northern Territory Legislative Assembly.
-For five years between 2010 and 2014 the Chan was the site of a changing exhibition program featuring works from local and regional contemporary artists auspiced through the Northern Centre for Contemporary Art.
-In 2015 the Northern Territory government announced a major refit and extension of facilities there for the site to be redeveloped as a second facility for the Museum and Art Gallery of the Northern Territory.

-History

-The Chan Building was part of a series of administrative structures built in Darwin in the post-war period.
-Between 1990 and the end of 1994, the building was the home of the Northern Territory Legislative Assembly while the current Parliament House was under construction.
-The building was then used for a variety of purposes and in 1999 underwent a major refit of $1.4m when Darwin hosted APEC 2000.
-In 2010 the Northern Territory government announced that the site would become the location of a contemporary art gallery.
-In the 2015 Budget the Northern Territory government announced a dedicated visual art gallery in Darwin's historic Chan Building with a proposed budget of $18.3m sourced from a combination of government and private sources featuring gallery space, cafe and retail space.
-It is intended that the space become the second campus of the existing Museum and Art Gallery of the Northern Territory at Bullocky Point showcasing contemporary art while the Bullocky Point facility remains a centre for science and history.